cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

   },
 ```

-### Logging
+### Logging and Metrics

+#### App logs

 When AI readiness healthcheck succeeds a log line is printed to AI logs:
 "Container became ready".
 When AI readiness healthcheck fails a log line is
 printed to AI logs: "Container became not ready".

+#### App events

+When AI readiness healthcheck succeeds a new application event is emitted:
+"app.ready".
+When AI readiness healthcheck fails a new event is emitted:
+"app.notready".

 ### Open Questions
-* What metrics or events would be helpful for app devs and operators?
+* What metrics would be helpful for app devs and operators?

 This work is ongoing.
 All comments and concerns are welcomed from the community.
 Either add a comment here or reach out in slack in #wg-app-runtime-platform.